webdavis/ansible-role-golang/README.md

   armv6l:
 ```

+> You can find the SHA256 values at https://golang.org/dl/.

-For example, to verify the download of the `go1.15.8.linux-amd64.tar.gz` Go package on a x86-64
+For example, to verify the download of the `go1.15.8.linux-amd64.tar.gz` package on an x86-64
+architecture, set the key to `amd64` and get the SHA256 value from https://golang.org/dl/,
-architecture, set it like so:
+setting it in `defaults/main.yml` like so:

 ```yaml
 golang_checksum:
   amd64: d3379c32a90fdf9382166f8f48034c459a8cc433730bc9476d39d9082c94583b
 ```

-> **Note:** the system architecture will be obtained dynamically by this role.
+> **Note:** this role will try to determine the system architecture dynamically.

 If `golang_goroot: true` is set, then the `GOROOT` environment variable will be configured.